750,000+ Hours in Digital Marketing & Revenue Generation | EST. 2005

 Step 10: Reporting (Routine: On/Off-Page)

 The final step of your SEO process is reporting.
-This is where both the optimizer and customer should understand how the campaign is performing in the same terms.
+This is where both you and the client review the campaign’s performance using clear, consistent metrics.
+A good report ensures that both parties are on the same page.

 Monthly Campaign Performance Report

-At minimum, the report should feature a summary, technical information (mentioned above), and ROI Tracking.
+At a minimum, your report should include a summary, technical details, and ROI tracking.

 Image source: Google Image